A graph-state based synthesis framework for Clifford isometries: Practical algorithms for graph state synthesis and application to the codiagonalization of Pauli rotations

 \subsubsection{The syndrome decoding based algorithm \cite{DBLP:conf/rc/BrugiereBVMA20, de2021decoding}.}

 This algorithm aims at optimizing the total number of two-qubit gates in the circuit.
 The algorithm is recursive, suppose we managed to reduce $G_n$ to

-where $0_{n-1}$ is the $n-1 \times n-1$ zero matrix, $s$ is an arbitary vector of size $n-1$ and $\star$ can be $0$ or $1$.
-We show how to efficiently zero $s$ while keeping the $n-1 \times n-1$ submatrix equal to $0$.
-Overall the algorithm consists in: \begin{itemize} \item a recursive call on a submatrix of $G_n$ of size $n-1$, \item and a call to the procedure that will treat separately the last line and column of $G_n$. \end{itemize}
+with a sequence of operations $C$ acting on the first $n-1$ qubits where $0_{n-1}$ is the $n-1 \times n-1$ zero matrix, $s$ is an arbitary vector of size $n-1$ and $\star$ can be $0$ or $1$.
+We show how to efficiently add elementary operations to $C$ to create a new sequence $C'$ such that its execution will zero $s$ while keeping the $n-1 \times n-1$ submatrix equal to $0$. $G[n,n]$ can be ultimately zeroed with an S gate and does not participate in the increase of the 2-qubit gate count.
+Overall the algorithm consists in: \begin{itemize} \item a recursive call on a submatrix of $G_n$ of size $n-1$, giving a sequence $C$, \item and a call to the procedure that will treat separately the last line and column of $G_n$. \end{itemize}

-One key of the algorithm is to notice that at any time during the execution of the circuit that zeroes the $n-1 \times n-1$ submatrix we are free to do the following operations: \begin{itemize} \item flip any entry of $s$ with a CZ gate, by symmetry this will flip the same entry in $s^T$, \item add any row $1 \leq i \leq n-1$ of $G_n$ to $s$ with a CNOT gate, by symmetry the column operation will also modify $s^T$, \item flip any diagonal entry $i$ of $G[1:n-1,1:n-1]$ with an S gate, then add row $i$ to $s$ with a CNOT gate and flip again the $i-th$ diagonal entry. \end{itemize}
+One key of the algorithm is to notice that at any time during the execution of $C$ we are free to do the following operations: \begin{itemize} \item flip any entry of $s$ with a CZ gate, by symmetry this will flip the same entry in $s^T$, \item add any row $1 \leq i \leq n-1$ of the current value of $G_n$ to $s$ with a CNOT gate, by symmetry the column operation will also modify $s^T$, \item flip any diagonal entry $i$ of $G[1:n-1,1:n-1]$ with an S gate, then add row $i$ to $s$ with a CNOT gate and flip again the $i-th$ diagonal entry. \end{itemize}

-These operations will only modify $s$ in $G_n$ and keep $G_n[1:n-1,1:n-1]$ unchanged and therefore $0$.
+These operations will only modify $s$ in $G_n$ and keep $G_n[1:n-1,1:n-1]$ unchanged and therefore ultimately $0$.
 All these operations have a two-qubit cost of $1$.
 Overall any of these three operations we can be seen as adding a vector to $s$.
-Therefore, the procedure to zero $s$ consists in two steps: \begin{enumerate} \item scan the matrix $G[1:n-1,1:n-1]$ during its zeroing and store all the vectors the can be added to $s$ in a matrix $H$. $H$ is eventually $m \times (n-1)$ where $m$ is the number of different parities encountered, \item solve $xH = s$ with $x$ of smallest Hamming weight possible.
+Therefore, the procedure to zero $s$ consists in two steps: \begin{enumerate} \item scan the matrix $G[1:n-1,1:n-1]$ during its zeroing and store all the vectors that can be added to $s$ in a matrix $H$. $H$ is eventually $m \times (n-1)$ where $m$ is the number of different parities encountered, \item solve $xH = s$ with $x$ of smallest Hamming weight possible.
 Each vector to add costs one two-qubit gate so the smallest the Hamming weight of $x$, the smallest the number of extra two-qubit gates. \end{enumerate}